-Registrant's long-term debt consists of notes and debentures of GSWC.
+Registrant's long-term debt consists of notes and debentures of GSWC and BVESI.
 Registrant summarizes its long-term debt in the Statements of Capitalization.
-GSWC does not currently have any outstanding mortgages or other encumbrances on its properties.
+GSWC and BVESI do not currently have any outstanding mortgages or other encumbrances on its properties.